Lawrence Kaarsberg

-Lawrence C. "Kangaroo Pete" Kaarsberg (August 6, 1876 – January 25, 1943) was a baseball player and an American football player and coach.
+Lawrence C. "Kangaroo Pete" Kaarsberg (August 6, 1876 – January 25, 1943) was an American college football player and coach.
 He served as the head football coach at the University of Oregon in 1900, compiling a record of 3–3–1.
 Kaarsberg was a college athlete at the University of California, Berkeley, playing football and baseball.
 Kaarsberg died on January 25, 1943, at Vallejo General Hospital in Vallejo, California, after a heart attack.